Leidos Dental PPO Plans (Low & High)

-The Leidos Dental PPO Plan allows participants to choose any provider they wish and receive benefits.
+Both Leidos Dental PPO Plans allow participants to choose any provider they wish and receive benefits.
 Whether a participant sees a network provider or an out-of-network provider, the plan covers a broad range of dental services and supplies.
-The Leidos Dental PPO Plan is self-insured by Leidos, which means that Leidos fully funds the plan.
-The plan administrator is Delta Dental of VA.
+The Leidos Dental PPO Plans are self-insured by Leidos, which means that Leidos fully funds the plan.
+Both plans are administrated by Delta Dental of VA.

 Paying for Care

-This section will help participants understand how they pay for care under the Leidos Dental PPO Plan.
+This section will help participants understand how they pay for care under the Leidos Dental PPO Plans.

 The "deductible" is the initial $50 each participant must pay for dental services he or she receives each calendar year before the plan begins to pay benefits.

 "Coinsurance" is the percentage of eligible expenses a participant pays for dental services once he or she meets the deductible.

 Annual Maximum Benefit

 The annual maximum benefit is the total amount a plan will pay for covered dental services for a participant each plan year.
 Once a participant meets this yearly maximum, the plan will not pay any more benefits until the next plan year.

 Each year, the Leidos Dental PPO High Plan will pay a maximum of $1,500 per participant.
 Those enrolled in the Leidos Dental PPO Low Plan will have a maximum benefit of $1,000 annually per participant.

 If you are enrolled in the Leidos Dental PPO High Plan, there is a separate $1,500 lifetime maximum for orthodontic services per participant.